liriliri/licia/README.md

 ## Usage

-It is recommended to use the official bundler [eustia](http://liriliri.github.io/eustia/).
+It is recommended to use the official bundler [eustia](http://liriliri.github.io/eustia/) to easily build a customized utility library for your project.
 But if you don't like it, just install **eustia-module** and use it like any other npm utility modules such as lodash.

 ```bash